dojo/app/README.md

 A default widget store may be configured by setting the `data-state-from` attribute on the `app-projector` custom element.
 It applies to all descendant elements that have IDs, though they can override it by setting their own `data-state-from` attribute or configuring `stateFrom` in their `data-options`.

 Custom elements that have widget IDs and a `stateFrom` store may set their `data-state` attribute to an initial state object, encoded as a JSON string.
-The store will be patched with the initial state and the widget ID before the widget is created.
+This initial state will be added to the store before the widget is created.
+The store is assumed to reject the initial state if it already contains state for the widget.
+This error will be ignored and the widget will be created with whatever state was already in the store.

 The special `app-widget` custom element can be used to render a previously registered widget.
 The `data-uid` or `id` attribute is used to retrieve the widget.
 The `data-state`, `data-state-from` and `data-options` attributes are ignored.
 No default widget store is applied.